kubesysadm/kubesysadm/README.md

 ```

 ## Contributing
-// TODO(user): Add detailed information on how you would like others to contribute to this project

 **NOTE:** Run `make help` for more information on all potential `make` targets

-More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)
+More information can be found via the [community](https://github.com/kubesysadm/community)

 ## License